zackrw/giant_client/README.md

       :path => '/path/to/resource',                    # optional, defaults to '/'
       :headers => { 'Accepts' => 'application/json' }, # optional, defaults to {}
       :query => { 'post_id' => '29' }                  # optional, defaults to {}
-                                                       # query may be included as part of the path, but not as both a hash and part of the path.
     })
 ######POST
     client.post({